Hisense A6N vs Hisense S7NQ CanvasTV

 9.2/10

-The smoothness of tonal transitions is one of the strongest points of this television.
-Hisense A6N performs very well with the smoothness of tonal transitions; the gradients in the image look natural and without significant disruptions.
-The television does not have major issues in this regard – although slight unevenness can be noticed in bright and dark scenes, it is not prominent enough to interfere with content viewing.
-The smoothness of tonal transitions in Hisense A6N is undoubtedly one of its greatest advantages.
+The smoothness of tonal transitions is one of this TV's strongest points.
+Hisense A6N handles tonal transitions very well; gradients in the image look natural and without major artefacts.
+The TV has no significant problems in this area.
+Although slight unevenness can be seen in bright and dark scenes, it is not pronounced enough to interfere with viewing.
+The smoothness of tonal transitions on the Hisense A6N is undoubtedly one of its greatest strengths.

 The fluidity of tonal transitions is one of those categories that even less advanced users can notice.
 If someone doesn't understand what it means — we're explaining it now.
 It concerns whether the colours blend smoothly into one another or if their "gluing" is visible in the form of distinct bands.
 Good tonal transitions are those that are natural and smooth, without large jumps in colour.